yamilyn/zen-journal-app/README.md

 ***

 ### 👩‍💻 Technologies used
-* This project is divided into backend and frontend development where the two connects via RESTful APIs.
+* This project is divided into backend and frontend development where the two connect via RESTful APIs.
   - For the backend, it uses [Express](https://expressjs.com/), Node and [Mongoose](https://github.com/Automattic/mongoose#readme).
   - For the frontend, it uses [React JS](https://github.com/facebook/create-react-app).
 * For the database, the app used [MongoDB](https://www.mongodb.com/), a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.